Medicare is government-run health insurance for people age 65 or older. Some other people also may receive Medicare:

 Centers for Medicare and Medicaid Services website.
 Drug coverage (part D). www.medicare.gov/drug-coverage-part-d.
 Accessed January 17, 2019.

 Centers for Medicare and Medicaid Services website.
-What Medicare covers. www.medicare.gov/what-medicare-covers.
-Accessed January 17, 2019.
+What Medicare health plans cover. www.medicare.gov/what-medicare-covers/what-medicare-health-plans-cover.
+Accessed April 30, 2019.

 Centers for Medicare and Medicaid Services website.
 Supplements and other insurance. www.medicare.gov/supplements-other-insurance.
 Accessed January 17, 2019.